tim-hub/TiminesSweeper-3D-/README.md

 - mine module is from unity3d assest, it is free.
 - Luckiestguy font is under apache license v2.
 - mars and star materials and texures are all from gopedu's demo.
-- ngui 2.7 is a fully free to use version
 - 1~6 texture and core codes are all Copy Left, under GNU License